 Find in-depth information on the different dimensional categories of meaning.

-These six pages show links to connected data, categorized in the same dimension and within that dimension set opposed to each other.
+These six dimension pages show links to connected parameters of sign systems such as colour, shape etc., categorized in the same dimension and within that dimension, set opposed to each other.

-The first field on top shows information on the specific dimension, in this example the data is about the basis depth dimension with ‘back’ and ‘front’ as the two opposing positions.
-The colors that are targeted are shown in the two semantic spaces.
-In this example the data is connected to the back colors blue, black, green and purple and the opposing front colors brown, red, white and yellow.
+Once you click on a parameter on the Semantic data page (dimensional level) The first field on top shows information on the specific dimension, in this example the data is about the basis depth dimension with ‘back’ and ‘front’ as the two opposing positions.
+The colours that are targeted are shown in the two semantic spaces.
+In this example the data is connected to the back colours blue, black, green and purple and the opposing front colours brown, red, white and yellow.

 The second field gives paired general meaning keywords connected to the specific dimensions.
 The links guide you to the keyword pages.

-Below the general meaning information, links are provided to corresponding parameters of resp. emotion, personality, color, color palette, shape, composition, texture and body bearing.
-This is synaesthetic information that helps the designer to control the values, meaning and emotions radiated by the design.
+Below the general meaning information, links are provided to corresponding parameters of respectively emotion, personality, colour, colour palette, shape, composition, texture and body bearing.
+This is synaesthetic information that helps the designer to control the values, meaning and emotions radiated by the different design elements.